Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-The procedure was somewhat complicated and difficult to understand if you are not that familiar with VBA.
-If you need to print a report or open a Form from an external MS-Access database, inside the current database then we can do it in a much simpler way.
+Fortunately, if you only need to print a report or open a Form from an external MS Access database within your current database, there is a much simpler way.

 Simple Preparations.